stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 The third good property of the outer measure is translation invariance.
 To establish this property, we first need a definition of the translation of a set.

-:::{prf:definition} Translation invariance
+:::{prf:definition} Translation
-:label: mira:thm:outer-measure-is-translation-invariant
+:label: mira:def:translation
 For $A \subseteq \mathbb{R}$ and $t \in \mathbb{R},$ the translation of $t + A$ is defined by

 $$A + t = \{ a + t : a \in A \}.$$
 :::

-With this definition in place, we can now state the translation invariance property of the outer measure.
-Specifically, the outer measure of a set is the same as the outer measure of its translation.

 :::{prf:theorem} Outer measure is translation invariant
+:label: mira:thm:outer-measure-is-translation-invariant
 For every subset $A$ of $\mathbb{R}$ and every $t \in \mathbb{R},$ we have $|t + A| = |A|.$
 :::

-:::{dropdown} Proof: Outer measure is translation invariant

-Suppose $A$ is a subset of $\mathbb{R}$ and $t \in \mathbb{R}.$ Let $I_1, I_2, \ldots$ be a sequence of open intervals whose union contains $A.$ Then $t + I_1, t + I_2, \ldots$ is a sequence of open intervals whose union contains $t + A.$ Thus,
+:::{dropdown} Proof: Outer measure is translation invariant Suppose $A$ is a subset of $\mathbb{R}$ and $t \in \mathbb{R}.$ Let $I_1, I_2, \ldots$ be a sequence of open intervals whose union contains $A.$ Then $t + I_1, t + I_2, \ldots$ is a sequence of open intervals whose union contains $t + A.$ Thus

 $$|t + A| \leq \sum_{j=1}^\infty \ell(t + I_j) = \sum_{j=1}^\infty \ell(I_j),$$